cloudfoundry/cf-acceptance-tests/README.md

 * `credhub_location`: Location of CredHub instance; default is `https://credhub.service.cf.internal:8844`
 * `credhub_client`: UAA client credential for Service Broker write access to CredHub (required for CredHub tests); default is `credhub_admin_client`.
 * `credhub_secret`: UAA client secret for Service Broker write access to CredHub (required for CredHub tests).
-* `include_capi_experimental`: Flag to run experimental tests for the CAPI release.
-Not stable!
 * `include_capi_no_bridge`: Flag to run tests that require CAPI's (currently optional) bridge consumption features.
 * `include_deployments`: Flag to include tests for the cloud controller rolling deployments.
 V3 must also be enabled.
 * `include_detect`: Flag to include tests in the detect group.